lmc2179/lmc2179.github.io/drafts/sympy.md

 print(sm.latex(critical_points[y]))
 ```

+We find that the critical points are:

 $x_* = \frac{- 2 \beta_{x} \beta_{y2} + \beta_{xy} \beta_{y}}{4 \beta_{x2} \beta_{y2} - \beta_{xy}^{2}}$
 $y_* = \frac{\beta_{x} \beta_{xy} - 2 \beta_{x2} \beta_{y}}{4 \beta_{x2} \beta_{y2} - \beta_{xy}^{2}}$

+This gives us the general solution - if we estimate the coefficients from our data set, we can find the mix that maximizes revenue.

+Let's say that we fit the model from the data, and that we got the following estimated coefficient values:

 ```python
 coefficient_values = [